kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 ![]({{ "assets/img/bifidel_GPvsNN/nonlinear-bi-fidelity-GP.jpg" | absolute_url }})

-Although, nonlinear assumption between the fildulities is more general than the linear assumption, the result above is disappointing compared to the linear bi-fidelity GP result.
-However, this actually can be understood and anticipated from the fact that the two fideilities of our toy model are very close each other linearly.
+Although, nonlinear assumption between the fildelities is more general than the linear assumption, the result above is disappointing in a sense that it is over-confident.
+In other words, the uncertainty prediction did not cover the true **HF** curve.
+This may ascribed to the fact that the two fideilities of our toy model are very close each other linearly.

 # 3. Bootstrap aggregating (*Bagging*) Neural-Network (NN)